 - J. Capistrán-Martínez, P.K.
 Nair, Photoconductive thin films of AgSbS2 with cubic crystalline structure in solar cells, Physica Status Solidi (A) Applications and Materials Science.
 212 (2015) 2869–2876. https://doi.org/10.1002/pssa.201532496.

 You can find the poster presentation here on my personal webpage; please comment with any doubts you have after seeing the work.
 I am open to collaboration to develop solar cells by chemical deposition.
 If you have the infrastructure for doing grain growth of metal chalcogenides and recombination analysis of photogenerated carriers, let me know.
 I am highly interested in doing this kind of research.

 Pros and Cons of the 2022 ICSMV conference

 Finally is time to analyze the pros and cons of this conference.
 Take in mind this is the first time ICSMV is having an in situ conference after the COVID-19 lockdown (Pandemia).
-And yes there are more Cons than Pros.
+And yes, there are more Cons than Pros.
 But I am making the best of this conference.
-I will keep doing science communication through social networks and attending a virtual conferences in the USA or Europe where people who are doing thin film solar cells of antimony chalcogenide are presenting.
+I will keep doing science communication through social networks and attending a virtual conference in the USA or Europe where people who are doing thin film solar cells of antimony chalcogenide are presenting.